-A: Moral Rights are personal rights which belong to the author of a piece of work.
+A: Moral Rights are personal rights which belong to the author (e.g. the writer) of a piece of work.
 They are nothing to do with what is right or wrong!
 Moral Rights include the right of an author to be identified as such.
 This right has to be specifically asserted to be effective i.e. just write on the work: "Joe Bloggs has asserted his right, under the Copyright, Designs and Patents Act 1988, to be identified as the author of this work."

-Other moral rights include the right to object to derogatory treatment of copyright work and the right not to have the work of somebody else falsely attributed to you.
+Other moral rights include the right not to have your work altered in any derogatory manner and the right not to have the work of somebody else falsely attributed to you.
 These do not have to be asserted.
-Moral Rights do not exist in computer software or are limited in any work created by an employee.
+Moral Rights do not exist in computer software or in any work created by an employee.
 Whilst Moral Rights cannot be transferred, they can be waived.
 However, there is no reason why you should automatically agree to waive yours.
 Always check with your supervisor or relevant institution representative.

 Q: I have recently compiled a database which holds the location reference numbers for all the cytology samples I have used over the past 6 months.
 Is this protected by copyright?

-A: Yes, if it involved skill in creating it.
+A: Yes, if it involved skill in creating the text in it or in drawing it.
 It may also be protected separately by "Database Right" (see Database Rights section on page 12).